vubiostat/ODSMethods/README.md

   * Add vignette on usage. (start with acml)
 * [Expand] Fill in wide and deep for all routines identified in specification.
 * [Get Credit] Write paper for Journal of Statistical Software

+### TO DO LIST

+#### Lucy

+* Read a few sections of "Writing R Extensions"
+* Run tests/check remotely on development box. devtools::check_win_devel()
+* Accept invitation for vubiostat when it arrives.

+#### Shawn

+* Find out/fix test-001-acml-validated breakage between platforms.
+* ods xor check is wrong, and need better validation of data between ods and acml.
+* Move main repository to vubiostat and invite Lucy.
+* convince Jonathan that we can start publishing.

 ### Notes on lm S3 Methods